JoshAntBrown/joossh-site/_posts/2016-05-21-level-up-dribble.markdown

 So yeah lots of lessons learnt about how I could have made the code cleaner using a different selector syntax, made it possible to nicely transition between cards if we were to add real swipe interactive functionality.

 ### Conclusion
 There's lots I took away from this exercise but above all it was a fun way to spend some time creating something.
 I could take things further especially down this web version of the card sort animation but I think I've learnt enough that if I ever needed to actually build something like that I'd know exactly what to do.
 If there's enough interest in what that looks like though I may create it for a future post!
 Definitely give this exercise a go yourselves though and see where you can get to, would love to see what you come up with.
-So go give Dribble a browse and get creating.
+So go give Dribbble a browse and get creating.